biotop/context/README.md

     - Simple input format (e.g., UCSC BED files)
     - Canonically sorted
     - Overlapping vs. non-overlapping intervals in annotation sets?
-    - Annotation sets should be as “elementary” as possible.
+    - Annotation sets should be as "elementary" as possible.
 Derivation of meaningful subsets should be automized:
 E.g., intersect annotation sets (e.g., human SNP positions +  exon annotations => exonic SNPs).
     - A subtool for preparing annotation sets should be provided.
   - Annotation datasets could be added in a community effort.
 Users could comment on existing annotation sets but also on calculated sequence context graphs, e.g., linking to existing publications that support/contradict the shown data, etc.